 Local and Global Mission

-Soccer Chaplains United gives back to local and global communities through the Timothy Project.
-Through the Timothy Project, we resource donated and new soccer equipment and gear for local and global mission projects.
+Soccer Chaplains United gives back to local and global communities using soccer to make an impact.
+We resource donated and new soccer equipment for local and global mission projects.
 We accept applications for different work projects from different organizations and see those teams resourced to use soccer for their own outreach efforts.
 See our different projects throughout the years.

 Within the lower divisions of professional soccer in the United States, there is a disparity of income and wage.
 Often, athletes and coaches must live minimally to pursue the sport and ply their trade.
 Incomes are sometimes augmented with housing subsidies, other income producing opportunities (like coaching camps, etc.), or some even hold other jobs.
 Soccer Chaplains United is beginning to develop additional resources and opportunities for the faith community to help us serve the soccer community.